• About Us

 Only one of our renovation projects—Lahardan House in Ireland—was undertaken in the place we called home.
 All the others have been managed long distance.

 The three renovations of apartments in Buenos Aires, Argentina, were handled completely by an architect contact.
-We didn’t see the apartments until a year after the work had been completed because they were rented on annual leases, but the architect sent pictures on a weekly basis to update us progress.
+We didn’t see the apartments until a year after the work had been completed because they were rented on annual leases, but the architect sent pictures on a weekly basis to update us on progress.
 Material selections and furniture choices were agreed via email.
-The process was seamless, but we wouldn’t recommend it.
+The process was seamless, but I wouldn’t recommend it.

 Ideally, you should plan to visit the project at least monthly during the renovation process.
 At critical stages, you may need to be present weekly or daily.
 If you’re not living where the property is located, add travel costs to your budget.